botfront/rasa-webchat/README.md

 `WebChat.show()` and `WebChat.hide()` can be used to show or hide the entire chat widget.

 `WebChat.isOpen()` and `WebChat.isVisible()` can be used to get the open state of the chat box and the visibility state of the entire widget.

+`storage` specifies the location where the the conversation and state of the WebChat is stored in the browser's storage.

+`storage: "session"` defines the state to be stored in the session storage.
+The session storage persists on reload of the page, and is cleared after the browser or tab is closed, or when `sessionStorage.clear()`is called.

+`storage: "local"` defines the state to be stored in the local stoage.
+The local storage persists after the the browser is closed, and is cleared when the cookies of the browser are cleared, or when `localStorage.clear()`is called.

 #### As a React component